Fee Information for Cap-Gap Extension I-20

 What is the Cap-Gap Extension?

 USCIS has provided the “cap-gap” of employment authorization between OPT’s expiration date until H-1B’s effective date by extending the authorized period of employment for all F-1 students who have a properly filed H-1B petition and change of status request (filed under the cap for the next fiscal year) pending with USCIS.
-If USCIS approves the H-1B petition, the student is given a work extension that enables him/her to remain in the United States until the requested start date indicated on the H-1B petition, technically October 1st.
+If USCIS approves the H-1B petition, the student is given a work extension to remain in the United States until the requested start date indicated on the H-1B petition, technically October 1st.

 The Designated School Official (DSO) at OIS will process the Cap-Gap Extension I-20 on behalf of the student.
-In order for the DSO to indicate that a student has a Filed or Waitlisted Cap-Gap Extension, the student must be able to provide proof that the petition has been filed or waitlisted.
+In order for the DSO to indicate a student has a Filed or Waitlisted Cap-Gap Extension, the student must be able to provide proof that the petition has been filed or waitlisted.

 Who is eligible?